Reflinders/Relib/README.md

 }
 ```
 # Alternative to Standard Relib Page and Component Creation
 Another way to create a new `Relib` is by wrapping the new relib in a table of creations.
-I won't go into to much detail about this, but Refer to Figure 3.1 to see how.
+I won't go into too much detail about this, but Refer to Figure 3.1 to see how.

 ```lua
 -- Figure 3.1